But, after some additional research, you find out that you might not be able to sell it because it falls into one of Amazon’s restricted categories.

 Of course, even though it may require some additional work, it is possible to sell in one of Amazon’s gated categories.
 In fact, according to respondents of a recent Jungle Scout survey of more than 1,000 Amazon sellers, 7% are successfully selling in gated categories.

-So let’s go over what we need to know about category and product restrictions on Amazon, and how to get ungated.
+So let’s go over what we need to know about category and product restrictions on Amazon, gated categories, and how to get ungated.

 What are Amazon’s product compliance and safety regulations?